Localizations

 Getting Started

-By using the localizations initiation attribute, you can customize the text that appears in your Frontegg components.
+Using the localizations initiation attribute, you can customize the text that appears in your Frontegg components.
 For instance, you can set custom button text, add custom input placeholders, write your own input labels, display custom error messages, and more.

 Set the values for your custom text by creating a localizations object containing text content for the parts you want to customize.
 Pass that object as an attribute into your FronteggProvider at initialization.